ColoBrod/rsp_docs/account_overview.md

 ~~~

 ### PostTotalChange::forLastWeek
-:heavy_exclamation_mark: IMPORTANT: It counts orders for last 7 days, not for last week
+:heavy_exclamation_mark: IMPORTANT: It counts orders for last 7 days, not for last week,
-:memo: It takes the time for Yesterday between 00:00:01 and 23:59:59
-Pretty much the same as previous, but for DateStartLastWeek:
-strtotime('midnight - 6days 00:00:01')
-And for the DateEndLastWeek:
-strtotime('today 23:59:59')
+:memo: The algorithm is absolutely same as in example above.

 # Overdue Orders: